iamyb/lnk_bip_buf/README.md

 	lbb_free(hdl, ptr);

 ####Perfomance
 Below is a comparation between glibc malloc/free and lnk-bip-buf alloc/free.
-The upper one is to compare the consumed clocks for alloc and free with series block size.
+The upper one is to compare the consumed nanoseconds for alloc and free with series block size.
 And the bottom adds one time memset upon the first scenario.
 (Ubuntu 16.04, Intel i5-4300U @ 1.96GHz)

 ![](./doc/performance.png)